serenity-is/docs/framework/authorization.md

 ```

 ## Login As (also called impersonation)
-StartSharp also provides an option to login as (e.g. impersonate) another user in the user administration page:
+StartSharp also provides an option to log in as (e.g. impersonate) another user on the user administration page:

 ![Impersonate user](img/impersonate-user.png)

 By default, only the super admin (e.g. `admin` user) can perform this action.

-You may right-click the spy icon next to a username, and use the `open in new incognito window` menu item.
+You may right-click the spy icon next to a username, and use the `open-in new incognito window` menu item.

 ![Impersonated user](img/impersonated-user.png)